waterborne diseases are the number one cause of

 After you return

-become ill with a fever or flu-like illness either
+become ill with fever or flu-like illness while

-medical attention and should tell your health care
+medical attention and should tell their health care

 Ask your doctor or